- Home

 - Do I want to restrict how my legacy is used?

-- Do I want to gift during my lifetime?
+- Do I want to gift any of my wealth during my lifetime?

 - How can I ensure my wealth is cascaded to future generations as I wish?